-The window will be double-buffered RGBA with depth and stencil buffers allocated.
-The size of these buffers will depend on the available resources of the current graphics hardware platform. pfWindows will also have multisample buffers allocated if they are available on current hardware platform.

-- libpr state A pfState will be created and initialized with all modes disabled and no attributes set. - Graphics state The pfWindow will be in RGBA color mode with subpixel vertex positioning, depth testing and viewport clipping enabled.
+Screen On IRIX and Linux, the pfWindow will open a window on the screen specified by the DISPLAY environment variable or else on screen 0.
+On Microsoft Windows, screen 0 will always be used.
+Position and si ze The position and size will be undefined and the window will come up as a rubber-band for the user to place and stretch.
+Framebuffer co onfiguration The window will be double-buffered RGBA with depth and stencil buffers allocated.
+The size of these buffers will depend on the available resources of the current graphics hardware platform. pfWindows will also have multisample buffers allocated if they are available on current hardware platform. libpr state A pfState will be created and initialized with all modes disabled and no attributes set.
+Graphics state The pfWindow will be in RGBA color mode with subpixel vertex positioning, depth testing and viewport clipping enabled.
 The viewing projection will be a two-dimensional one-to-one orthographic mapping from eye coordinates to window coordinates with distances to near and far clipping planes -1 and 1, respectively.
 The model matrix will be the current matrix and will be initialized to the identity matrix.

-Typically, pfWindows go through a bit more initialization than that of Example 13-1.
+Typically, pfWindows go through a bit more initialization than that of Example 16-1.
 The pfWindow type, set with pfWinType(), is a bitmask that selects the window system interface and the type of rendering window.
-Table 13-1 lists the possible selectors that can be ORed together for specification of the window type.
+Table 16-1 lists the possible selectors that can be ORed together for specification of the window type.